usnistgov/OSCAL/README.md

   * [schema](schema): OSCAL schemas and validation tools
   * [sources](sources): Resources used to produce OSCAL artifacts that are not maintained by the OSCAL project (e.g., a copy of the NIST SP 800-53 control data feed schema)
   * [working](working): Development artifacts (e.g., XML, XSLT, CSS, script, Markdown, and sample files, plus supporting files); additional documentation is posted under [working/doc](working/doc):

-See [docs/prose/OSCAL-Overview.md](docs/prose/OSCAL-Overview.md) for an introduction to OSCAL and [docs/schema/oscal-tag-library.md](docs/schema/oscal-tag-library.md) for detailed information on the OSCAL data models and XML schema compositions.

-As the result of a new OSCAL initiative undertaken in May 2017, this repository was updated in August 2017.
-With this effort, we are stressing the agile development of a *minimal* format that is both generic enough to capture the breadth of data in scope (controls specifications), while also capable of ad-hoc tuning and extension to support peculiarities of both (industry or sector) standard and new control types.